What’s prospect research?

 Who’s behind all this?

 The site is the brainchild of Amelia Aldred, a prospect researcher in the Chicago area with an MA in social sciences from the University of Chicago and a BA in anthropology and sociology from Earlham College.
-Amelia specializes in international and arts fundraising and has taught seminars on international philanthropy, industrial research, and internal communications at CASE (Council for the Advancement and Support of Education) and APRA (Association of Professional Researchers for Advancement).
+Amelia specializes in strategic research and communications about philanthropic trends and has taught seminars on international philanthropy, industrial research, and internal communications at CASE (Council for the Advancement and Support of Education) and APRA (Association of Professional Researchers for Advancement).
 During her academic training, Amelia did field work in Morelos, Mexico and Chicago, Illinois.
+All opinions, speculations, and bad puns in articles by Amelia on the The Philanthropologist are her own.
 For more information about Amelia’s nonprofit experience, click here.

 In addition to her work in nonprofits, Amelia is a writer and author–if you stumbled on this site while trying to find her work, check out Amelia’s author webpage.